Bachelor of Science in Nursing

 Note: Students have the right to protest a grade received in a course.
 See “Appeals of Disputed Grades” in the RHCHP General Information Section of this Catalog.

 Students may not progress in the program after two required course failures taken at Regis University and are therefore dismissed from the nursing program.
+After one year from dismissal from the nursing program, students are eligible to apply for readmission.
+Students should contact the LHSON Dean's office at 303-964-5735.

 Success Plans